Legion2/legion2.github.io/now.md

 This is a [now page](https://nownownow.com/about), and it was inspired by [the /now movement](https://sivers.org/nowff).

-Currently I'm working on an DIY smart display powered by an Raspberry Pi with a touch display and [Corsair Lighting Protocol](https://github.com/Legion2/CorsairLightingProtocol) an Arduino library to control lighting via iCUE.
+Currently I'm working on a DIY smart display powered by a Raspberry Pi and a touch display.
+I'm also continue working on [Corsair Lighting Protocol](https://github.com/Legion2/CorsairLightingProtocol) an Arduino library to control lighting via iCUE.
 I try to get it to version 1.0.0.

 [Go to the Home Page]({{ '/' | absolute_url }})